-Study and assignment tips for students
+Study, assignment and examination tips for students

-- 1. Study in groups, but only to discuss concepts and principles, NOT to complete assignments. - 2.
-Perform assignment calculations and written solutions on your own you are only competing with yourself. - 3.
-Take advantage of using the TA scheduled office time to ask additional questions if in doubt ask. - 4.
-If colleagues are getting higher grades in assignments, labs, exams, remember you are not competing with other students only with yourself. - 5.
+- i.
+Study in groups, but only to discuss concepts and principles, NOT to complete assignments. - ii.
+Read previous lecture or seminar notes over before the next lecture this will improve understanding concepts. - iii.
+Perform assignment calculations and written solutions on your own you are only competing with yourself. - iv.
+Read the course text and materials, and seek further published information when needed use the library. - v.
+Take advantage of using the TA scheduled office time to ask additional questions if in doubt ask. - vi.
+If you are confused, no question is a stupid question seek out an opportunity to ask the TA or instructor. - vii.
+If colleagues are getting higher grades in assignments, labs, exams, remember you are not competing with other students only with yourself.
+Do not get drawn into taking short-cuts to try and match grades with others. - viii.
 If you are tempted to take a shortcut think about this: What is the value of the assignment or lab or test that I am tempted to cheat or plagiarize to get credit?
+Remember, when you are caught the consequences will be far greater than just simply taking a zero in the course element.